clairey-zx81/json-model/README.md

 # JSON Model

 JSON Model is a compact and intuitive JSON syntax to describe JSON data structures.

-Version 2 is work-in-progress design, compiler implementation and tests.
+This reference implementation allows to generate code in Python, C, JavaScript, PL/pgSQL, Perl and Java to check a JSON value matches agains a JSON model, and to export models to JSON Schema or Pydantic.

-This implementation is dedicated to the _Public Domain_.
+It is dedicated to the _Public Domain_.

 ## JMC Command

-JSON Model proof-of-concept optimizing compiler can be installed as a [Python package](https://pypi.org/project/json-model-compiler/) or a [Docker image](https://hub.docker.com/r/zx80/jmc), see [Installation HOWTO](HOWTO.md#installing-json-model-compiler).
+JSON Model optimizing compiler (`jmc`) can be installed as a [Python package](https://pypi.org/project/json-model-compiler/) or a [Docker image](https://hub.docker.com/r/zx80/jmc), see [Installation HOWTO](HOWTO.md#installing-json-model-compiler).